andromeda/lya/doc/contrib.md

 test` — this  will run both the linter  and tests.
 To run only  the linter `npm run l`.
 Generally, you can always use a pre-commit hook.

+A word of caution: If you use a pre-commit hook, that implies that the linter will reflect on the code in your working directory, not necessarily the code that will be committed from Git's staging area.
+So if you see the linter pass when running `git commit`, double check that everything that makes your commit work is actually in that commit!

 ## Commit Messages

 Keep  the first  line  of the  commit  message  under 72  characters  — it's  a